jameshsu1125/resume/README.md

     Dear Sir or Madam：
     My name is Chi-Hung Hsu.
-    I've been a front-end engineer for about 15 years.
+    I've been a full-stack engineer for about 15 years.
     I have a great deal of experience in the development of web apps, and I am able to work independently and as part of a team.
     I am most familiar with interactive game web apps(SPA),